 Most of Galileo’s inventions were not actually instruments he created.
 Instead, he made many discoveries.
 When Galileo studied the Moon with his telescope, he discovered that its surface was rough and uneven, covered with mountains and craters.
 Many believed that the Moon was completely smooth, so Galileo’s discovery was not well received at the time.
-With his invention of the telescope, Galileo discovered the first four moons around Saturn.
+With his invention of the telescope, Galileo discovered the first four moons around Jupiter.
 Although he first named them after a powerful Italian who would be his patron, the moons were renamed after himself.
 Galileo studied the tides on Earth and comets as well as other celestial objects.
 He is also famous for being a proponent of heliocentrism.

 Astronomy Cast has an episode on choosing and using a telescope.